music-is-life/Data_mining-project/README.md

-The project is dealing with research that conducted by Mor Mega. the researcher's goal is to find solutions for the industry regarding finding the best values of properties to prevent fractures.
+The project is dealing with research that conducted by Mor Mega. the researcher's goal is to find solutions for the industry regarding finding the best values of properties to prevent fractures in complex materials.

 ## What the project contains?
 3 python files.